merklejerk/flex-contract/README.md

    ... etc.
 }
 */
-// Make a transaction function call, signed by and sent from the account
+// Make a transaction function call, signed by and sent from the wallet
-// associated with a private key. await contract.someTransactionFn(arg1, arg2, ...[moreArgs], {
+// defined by a private key, and wait for the receipt. await contract.someTransactionFn(arg1, arg2, ...[moreArgs], {
    key: PRIVATE_KEY
 });